elementrem/mist/To_build_from source_mist.md

 $ git clone https://github.com/elementrem/mist
 $ cd mist
 ```
-When you run `npm install`, You can see several errors related to the macos.
+When you run `npm install`, It may or may not be able to see several errors related to the macos.
 But don't worry. osx dependencies works only on MacOS.
 This is not related to Linux.
 ```
 $ npm install
 //Download nodes